-This book is devoted to the study of decision trees for fault diagnosis in circuits and switching networks, which are among the most fundamental models for computing Boolean functions.
-The two main cases are considered: when the scheme (circuit or switching network) has the same mode of operation for both calculation and diagnostics and when the scheme has two modes of operation – normal for calculation and special for diagnostics.
-In the former case, mostly negative results are obtained, including superpolynomial lower bounds on the minimum depth of diagnostic decision trees depending on scheme complexity and the NP-hardness of construction diagnostic decision trees.
-In the latter case, classes of schemes and types of faults are described for which decision trees can be effectively used to diagnose schemes—when they are transformed into so-called iteration-free schemes.
+We study theoretical problems of fault diagnosis in circuits and switching networks, which are among the most fundamental models for computing Boolean functions.
+We investigate two main cases: when the scheme (circuit or switching network) has the same mode of operation for both calculation and diagnostics, and when the scheme has two modes of operation -- normal for calculation and special for diagnostics.
+In the former case, we get mostly negative results, including superpolynomial lower bounds on the minimum depth of diagnostic decision trees depending on scheme complexity and the NP-hardness of construction diagnostic decision trees.
+In the latter case, we describe classes of schemes and types of faults for which decision trees can be effectively used to diagnose schemes, when they are transformed into so-called iteration-free schemes.